 Also the benches on which the walls surrounding the terrace will be built of concrete blocks should be recessed in the ground (especially the ground floor) to a depth equal to the freezing zone of the soil.
 Since the concrete slab of the terrace is peripherally supported on these walls, it would not be good if it was broken due to frost linings lifting its edges.

-The curtain of the side and end parts of the terrace are usually elements attached to the side edges and to the front part in order to mask the so-called terrace substructure, e.g. leveling made on adjustable pedestals.
+Terrace masking covers can be described as a curtain for the side and end parts of the terrace.
+These are usually elements attached to the side edges of the front part or to its bottom in order to mask the so-called terrace substructure.
+For example, leveling performed on adjustable pedestals.

-Maskers can be made of a wooden board cut to the appropriate width, from composite masking slats, curb or stone.
-Masking the edges of the terrace can also be a suitable type of plants planted on the edge of the terrace.
+Masking the edge of the terrace can also be a suitable type of plants planted on the perimeter of the terrace, which will also serve as a cover for the substructure.

 Ventilated terrace eaves profiles